Specialist services

 After experiencing domestic violence, people can experience symptoms associated with painful and traumatic circumstances.
 Anxiety, fear, shame, a loss of self and hopelessness are some of the emotions that can remain, even many years after traumatic events.
 Trauma can really shatter our sense of who we are.

-A three stage approach:
+A three-stage approach:

 Please contact me to book a first assessment session.